X16Community/x16-rom/README.md

 ### Building the ROM

-Building this source code requires only [GNU Make], [Python 3.7] (or higher) and the [cc65] assembler.
+Building this source code requires only [GNU Make], [Python 3.7] (or higher), [lzsa] and the [cc65] assembler.
 GNU Make is almost invariably available as a system package with any Linux distribution; cc65 less often so.

 - Red Hat/CentOS: `sudo yum install make cc65`
 - Debian/Ubuntu: `sudo apt-get install make cc65`